 Dual Credit is a form of concurrent enrollment that allows a student to take certain courses at San Jac that earn both college and high school credit.
-Typically, students take two courses in the fall semester and two more in the spring for both their junior and senior year of high school.
-By doing this, students can graduate from high school with up to 24 hours of college credit!
+Typically, students take two courses each semester while in high school.
+By doing this, students can graduate from high school with 24+ hours of college credit!
 Students can earn even more by taking summer courses.

 To be accepted for enrollment in college-level courses, you must have appropriate academic qualifications, a high level of motivation, and adequate time to devote to studying a college-level course.
 In order to enroll in the Dual Credit Program, you must:

-- Yes, you can be a home school student if you meet certain requirements.
+- Be a High School Student.
+Public, private, or home school students can qualify.
 Please contact your campus Dual Credit Offices for more information.

 Have permission from your high school.

 Pass your classes.
 In most cases grades of "C" or better in college coursework is required for both transferability and to matintain enrollment in the program and receive high school credit.

 Program application requirements and deadlines vary by program.
 Informational meetings for incoming Dual Credit students are scheduled by school districts early each spring – please plan to attend for specific information about your dual credit options.
 Please click on the San Jacinto College Campus that you would attend using the tabs on the left for more detailed information about specific schools and programs.

 Dual Credit at San Jacinto College is affordable.
 You pay only 30% of tuition and fees for certain classes that count toward both high school and college, and you may even be covered for that amount if you qualify for the Texas Public Education Grant (TPEG).
 Check with your high school counselor for more information or San Jacinto College Financial Aid.